Unicon/grouper-mcp/README.md

 ## Features

-This MCP server provides **9 core tools** for essential Grouper operations.
-It focuses on the most commonly used group management functionality.
+This MCP server provides **13 core tools** for essential Grouper operations.
+It focuses on the most commonly used group management and subject lookup functionality.

 ### Group Management (5 tools)
 - **grouper_find_groups**: Search for groups by name or description